-In the reporting period (or before the reporting period), the Company entered into insurance agreements (including amendments, further concretizations and clarification of the disputable rights associated with these contracts) with companies Bankovní informační technologie, s.r.o.; Českomoravská stavební spořitelna, a.s.; Československá obchodní banka, a. s.; ČSOB Advisory, a.s.; ČSOB Asset Management, a.s., investiční společnost; ČSOB Leasing, a.s.; ČSOB Pojišťovací servis, s.r.o., člen holdingu ČSOB; Hypoteční banka, a.s. and KBC Group NV Czech Branch, organizační složka.
+In the reporting period (or before the reporting period), the Company entered into insurance agreements (including amendments, further concretizations and clarification of the disputable rights associated with these contracts) with companies Bankovní informační technologie, s.r.o., ČSOB Stavební spořitelna, a.s., Československá obchodní banka, a. s., ČSOB Advisory, a.s., ČSOB Leasing, a.s., Hypoteční banka, a.s. a KBC Group NV Czech Branch, organizační složka, KBC Verzekeringen NV.
 The scope of the agreements comprised accident insurance, motor casco insurance, motor third party liability insurance, risk insurance, professional indemnity insurance, water damage and flood risk insurance, insurance of tangible and intangible assets, passenger insurance, liability insurance, travel insurance, debit cards insurance, credit cards insurance, life group insurance, consumer, lease and mortgage loan insurance (payment protection insurance).
 The Related Parties provided counter performance in the form of premiums paid.
 All agreements were made under standard business terms and conditions and their performance resulted in no detriment to the Company.

 In the reporting period, the Company entered into reinsurance agreements with KBC Group RE S.A.; KBC Verzekeringen NV.
-The scope of the agreements comprised quota share aircraft casco, liability for damage caused by operation of the aircraft and liability insurance for damage to aircraft reinsurance, quota share reinsurance and first surplus reinsurance, catastrophic excess of loss reinsurance, crops and livestock stop loss reinsurance, property excess of loss reinsurance, accident insurance and insurance of medical treatment and life insurance, guota share insurance for Nuclear Pool, guota share aircraft casco and liability, guota share and insurance of first surplus and facultative reinsurance of Československá obchodní banka, a. s.
+The scope of the agreements comprised quota share aircraft casco, liability for damage caused by operation of the aircraft and liability insurance for damage to aircraft reinsurance, quota share reinsurance and first surplus reinsurance, catastrophic excess of loss reinsurance, crops and livestock stop loss reinsurance, property excess of loss reinsurance, accident insurance and insurance of medical treatment and life insurance, guota share insurance for Nuclear Pool, guota share aircraft casco and liability, quota share and insurance of first surplus and facultative reinsurance of Československá obchodní banka, a. s.
 Alternatively, the foregoing reinsurance was provided in the reporting period on the basis of agreements entered into prior to the reporting period.
 KBC Group RE S.A. and KBC Verzekeringen NV provided counter-performance in the form of contractual commissions and indemnity shares.
 All agreements were made under standard business terms and conditions and their performance resulted in no detriment to the Company.